Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 *Detection*

 The golf ball will be illuminated with lights from the device.
-This will allow the object to be tracked using color since the white golf ball can be distinguished from the light altered background.
+This will allow the object to be detected using color since the white golf ball can be distinguished from the light altered background.
 This can be done using hue, saturation, and variation color detection.
 The boundaries for the color are determined and entered in as limits.
 These parameters and the image are then sent to a function called inRange.
 This will apply a mask to the array of pixels repersenting the image with a mask to determine the objects with the color.
 The results of such operations and algorithms can be seen below to